Pease Air National Guard Base: Incidents/accidents

-On January 11, 1990, a KC-135 (serial number 59-149) caught fire on the tarmac at Pease during maintenance work; there were no injuries, however the aircraft was destroyed.
+On January 11, 1990, a KC-135 (serial number 59-1494) caught fire on the tarmac at Pease during maintenance work—there were no injuries; however, the aircraft was destroyed.

 Events

-Prior its closure as an active base in 1991, frequent air shows were held at Pease, typically featuring either the United States Air Force Thunderbirds or the Blue Angels of the United States Navy.
+Prior to its closure as an active base in 1991, frequent air shows were held at Pease, typically featuring either the United States Air Force Thunderbirds or the Blue Angels of the United States Navy.
 The 1977 show was promoted as being the "21st annual Open House".
 Air shows held at Pease AFB include those held in September 1960 with the Thunderbirds, August 1972 with the Thunderbirds, July 1977 with the Thunderbirds, July 1987 with the Thunderbirds, May 1988 with the Blue Angels, September 1989 with the Thunderbirds, and May 1990 with the Blue Angels.

 Subsequent air shows have been held infrequently.
-These include August 2010 with the Blue Angels, August 2011 with the Thunderbirds, June 2012 with the Blue Angels, and September 2021 with the Thunderbirds.
+These include August 2010 with the Blue Angels, August 2011 with the Thunderbirds, June 2012 with the Blue Angels, September 2021 with the Thunderbirds, and September 2023 with the Air Combat Command F-16 Viper Demonstration Team.

+The Blue Angels performed in the "Thunder Over New Hampshire Air Show" at Pease on September 6, 2025.